 Your dealer for Hyster lift trucks has the equipment and trained service personnel to do a complete program of inspection, lubrication, and maintenance.
 A regular program of inspection, lubrication, and maintenance will help your lift truck provide more efficient performance and operate for a longer period of time.

-Some users have service personnel and facilities to do the items listed in the Maintenance Schedule.
-Service manuals are available from your dealer for Hyster lift trucks to help users who do their own maintenance.
+Some users have service personnel and equipment to do the inspection, lubrication, and maintenance shown in the Maintenance Schedule.
+Service Manuals are available from your dealer for Hyster lift trucks to help users who do their own maintenance.